agude/agude.github.io/_books/mission_of_gravity.md

 The adventures are fun, but don't really come together into a greater whole.
-{{ this_book }} never really builds any tension because you know Barlennan is going to succeed, so each conflict feels more like a delay from the real story.
-There is a hint that Barlennan has a secret motive for helping the humans, but at the end it is exactly what it seemed: he wants to bootstrap Mesklinite technology by investigating the human rocket, but through his journey realizes that:
+{{ this_book }} never really builds any tension because you know Barlennan is going to succeed, so each conflict feels more like a delay than a significant plot development.
+There is a hint that Barlennan has a secret motive for helping the humans, but at the end it is exactly what it appeared to be: he wants to advance Mesklinite technology by studying the human rocket.
+But the impact of this reveal is blunted because, through his journey, Barlennan realizes that:

-While these adventures are fun, they don't come together into a great whole.
-{{ this_book }} lacks tension because Barlennan's ultimate success seems inevitable, making each conflict feel more like a delay than a significant plot development.
-There's a hint that Barlennan has a secret motive for helping the humans, but it turns out to be exactly what it appeared: he wants to advance Mesklinite technology by studying the human rocket.
-However, through his journey, he realizes that:

 1. He won't be able to understand the technology.

 2. The humans would willingly share anyway.

-So even this subplot doesn't build tension.

 {{ this_book }} is said to have inspired {{ forwards }} {{ cheela }} series:
 {{ dragon }} and {{ starquake }}.
 While both explore life under immense
-gravity, {{ forward }} takes the concept further than {{ the_author }}.
-He
+gravity, {{ forward }} takes the concept further.

-introduces much stronger gravity, essentially creating a 2D civilization;
+He introduces much stronger gravity, essentially creating a 2D civilization;
-incorporates strong magnetic fields that significantly impact the Cheela's evolution and experience; and covers a broader narrative, from the discovery of agriculture to space travel.
-The Cheela's accelerated time experience---one million times faster than humans---is the key that allows the story to surpass
+incorporates strong magnetic fields that significantly impact the Cheela's evolution and experience; and covers a broader narrative, from the discovery of agriculture to space travel, due to the fact that the Cheela experience the universe one million times faster than humans.
+While {{ this_book }} felt like Earth with a twist, the {{ cheela }} series transported me to an alien world.
-{{ this_book }}.

 One part of the fun of reading old sci-fi is seeing what technology an author mispredicts; I pointed out a few cases before, for example in my review of {{